carpentries/lesson-development-training/episodes/collaborating-newcomers.md

 After completing this episode, participants should be able to...

-- Adjust a lesson repository to attract potential collaborators.
+- Adjust a lesson repository to attract potential new collaborators.
 - Create and modify issue and pull request templates in GitHub.
 - Identify strategies to encourage regular development and maintenance of a lesson.